 The Terra Summer Residency is the foundation’s annual, interdisciplinary program for doctoral scholars and artists worldwide.
-The program encourages independent work on dissertations and artistic projects, while providing thematic seminars on topics of current interest to the field of American art, visual and material culture, and artistic practice.
-Mentoring by established scholars and artists is offered, as well as guest lectures from art professionals to foster reflection about more equitable, inclusive, and sustainable practices.
+The program encourages independent work while providing seminars and mentoring by scholars and artists to foster reflection and debate.

 Located in the foundation’s houses in Giverny, France (about one hour from Paris), the nine-week residency aims to provide participants with an opportunity to listen and learn from each other, to compare cross-cultural and interdisciplinary perspectives, and to form professional networks and collaborations.
 In addition to a stipend, fellows receive on-site lodging, use of working facilities, lunches, and weekly round-trip train tickets to Paris.

 Giverny is both a small historic village (year-round population under 500) and a tourist destination, due to the Monet House and Gardens.
 It has no supermarket or any other grocery shops.
 The nearest town, Vernon, is 4 kilometers (2.5 miles) from Giverny.
 It has all the facilities fellows might need during their stay: banks, post offices, shopping centers, health professionals, leisure and sports equipment, restaurants and cafés, among other amenities.

 The Terra Foundation’s four residential properties are in Giverny, France, circa 75 km (47 miles) from Paris.
 Surrounded by landscaped gardens, the properties offer an environment conducive to focused work, discussion, and collaboration.

 - Individual bedrooms with study space

 - Shared bathrooms